UofTCTF/write-ups/HTB/notes-of-boxes.md

 User: when selecting `listfiles.php` (suggested by the website), you can see a `pwdbackup.txt`.
 Select this file instead and find a base64.
 Decode 13 times to get the password.
 Then ssh into the machine.

 Root: Check the runnning process so you can find `VNC` is running as root.
 Use ssh to proxy the port and connect to VNC to gain root access.

+### Tenten

+- short write-ups

+ > Comment: Although it seems a bit complicated, the path is pretty straight.

+User: use `wpscan` to find a vulnerable plugin -- `job-manager`.
+Also find we can enumerate the submitted jobs apply page (http://10.10.10.10/index.php/jobs/apply/_enumerate_/).
+On the 13th page we can find it has a title called _HackerAccessGranted_.
+Enumerate this name with the vulnerability we found earlier and gives us a png.
+Use `steghide` to extract a rsa key, and cracked using `john`.
+Then login using ssh with this key.

+Root: sudo tells us we can run `/bin/fuckin` without password.
+Check the file and find that "All it does is run the first arg, passing the second, third, and forth args in as args".
+Therefore, `sudo fuckin /bin/bash` could give us password.

+- what I learnt

+1. `steghide`